Deehamlin/Deehamlin.github.io/_posts/2020-11-14-swirl-coiling.md

 ## Swirl Coiling

 Made with a larger gourd.
 Alcohol inks, pine needles, Quickwood and altered pages made into cabochons.
-Gift for my dad on Father’s Day.